 After the tour, you have a little bit of time to shop in a small marketplace with handmade goods for sale by local residents as well as Chacchoben souvenirs.
 Then its time to board the bus back to the port, where you will arrive just in time to board your ship and set sail for your next destination.

-If you ever have the chance to explore this amazing historical site, I highly recommend it- I have a 6 and 8 year old who will tell you it was one of the highlights of the cruise for them.
+If you ever have the chance to explore this amazing historical site, I highly recommend it- I visited with my children who were 6 and 8 years old at the time, who will tell you it was one of the highlights of the cruise for them.

 - Stacy L.